hpssjellis/maker100-eco/price-list-2024.md

-# NOT YET UPDATED FOR THE XioaEsp32s3-Sense AND RAK2270 MICROCONTROLLERS!
+# NOT YET FULLY TESTED FOR THE XioaEsp32s3-Sense AND RAK2270 MICROCONTROLLERS!
+Although the XIAO is farily close.

 For the course [maker100-eco](./) a cheaper version of my [Arduino PortentaH7](https://github.com/hpssjellis/maker100) course